cmateu/galstreams/README.md

 	mwsts=galstreams.MWStreams(verbose=True)

 Running this in verbose mode will print the each of the library’s stream names as they are initialized.
+The resulting object, mwsts, contains the footprint information for each of the streams and clouds registered in the library.

 To quickly plot the the stream’s library stored in it use: